A framework for the next generation of stationary cosmological models: Counts of galaxies

 which becomes, with eqn \ref{eq:range} and \ref{eq:newhubble}:

 where:

 and:

+In order to estimate $n_z$, that is, to assess the evolution of the number density of galaxies as a function of redshift, two datasets of galaxies with a fair level of redshift completeness were chosen, namely, the sources of gamma-ray bursts (GRBs) found by \textit{Swift} and the ensemble of galaxies in the Hubble ultra deep field (HUDF) for which a robust spectroscopic redshift has been obtained.

-Least-square fitting, for $z \leq 2$, of the cumulative count of 52 \textit{Swift} long gamma-ray bursts (GRBs) from a carefully selected sub-sample with a redshift completeness level of 90\% \cite{Tagliaferri:12} yields $\epsilon_N$ = -0.13 $\pm$ 0.10 ($n_{st}$ = 120 $\pm$ 8), confirming that the evolution of the number density of GRBs has been slow, with respect to the Hubble time ($H_0^{-1}$), as assumed herein (eqn \ref{eq:dens_slow}).
-As a matter of fact, if the number density of GRBs does not vary as a function of redshift ($\dot{N}$ = 0, that is, $\epsilon_N = 0$), the root-mean-square of the residuals is 0.80 ($n_{st}$ = 111 $\pm$ 1), instead of 0.79, meaning that both fits are equally consistent with observational data.
-When the 368 \textit{Swift} long ($t_{90} \geq$ 0.8 s \cite{Sari:13}) GRBs with a redshift known with fair accuracy are considered,\footnote{As provided on the Neil Gehrels Swift Observatory web page, (https://swift.gsfc.nasa.gov/archive/grb\_table), on August 2021, 12$^{th}$.} the root-mean-square of the residuals is higher, namely 4.0 ($n_{st}$ = 713 $\pm$ 2), maybe as a consequence of the much lower redshift completeness level (redshifts are known for only 30\% of the GRBs detected by \textit{Swift} \cite{Swift}).
+Least-square fitting, for $z \leq 2$, of the cumulative count of 52 \textit{Swift} GRBs from a carefully selected sub-sample with a redshift completeness level of 90\% \cite{Tagliaferri:12} yields $n_z$ = -0.13 $\pm$ 0.10 ($n_{st}$ = 120 $\pm$ 8), confirming that the evolution of the number density of GRBs has been slow, with respect to the Hubble time ($H_0^{-1}$), as assumed above (eqn \ref{eq:dens_slow}).
+As a matter of fact, if the number density of GRBs does not vary as a function of redshift ($\dot{N}$ = 0, that is, $n_z = 0$), the root-mean-square of the residuals is 0.80 ($n_{st}$ = 111 $\pm$ 1), instead of 0.79, meaning that both fits are equally consistent with observational data.
+When the 368 \textit{Swift} long ($t_{90} \geq$ 0.8 s)\cite{Sari:13} GRBs with a redshift known with fair accuracy are considered,\footnote{As provided on the Neil Gehrels Swift Observatory web page, (https://swift.gsfc.nasa.gov/archive/grb\_table), on August 2021, 12$^{th}$.} the root-mean-square of the residuals is higher, namely 4.0 ($n_{st}$ = 713 $\pm$ 2), maybe as a consequence of the much lower redshift completeness level (redshifts are known for only 30\% of the GRBs detected by \textit{Swift} \cite{Swift}).

-On the other hand, fitting the cumulative count of the 169 galaxies in the Hubble Ultra Deep Field (HUDF) with robust spectroscopic redshifts\footnote{As found in Table 4 of reference \cite{Voyer:15}.} \cite{Voyer:15}, for $z \leq 2$, yields a similar root-mean-square of the residuals, namely, of 5.5 ($n_{st}$ = 513 $\pm$ 3).
+On the other hand, fitting the cumulative count of the 169 galaxies in the HUDF with robust spectroscopic redshifts\footnote{As found in Table 4 of Rafelski and col.\cite{Voyer:15}.}, for $z \leq 2$, yields a similar root-mean-square of the residuals, namely, of 5.5 ($n_{st}$ = 513 $\pm$ 3).

-So, as shown in Figure \ref{Fig:count}, when the number density of galaxies is assumed to be constant ($\epsilon_N$ = 0), eqn \ref{eq:count_z} allows for a fair single-parameter fit of the observational data, up to $z \approx 2$ at least.
+So, as shown in Figure \ref{Fig:count}, when the number density of galaxies is assumed to be constant ($n_z$ = 0), eqn \ref{eq:count_z} allows for a fair single-parameter fit of the observational data, up to $z \approx 2$ at least.
 Note that the mismatch observed for $z > 2$ could be due to the difficulty of redshift determination at such distances.

 Since long GRBs occur in star-forming galaxies \cite{Wiersema:12,Tagliaferri:16}, the fact that the number density of GRB sources does not vary significantly for $z < 2$ suggests that the number density of star-forming galaxies does not as well, as already indicated by previous studies \cite{Wisotzki:06,Williams:11}.
 On the other hand, the fact that the number density of galaxies is also found nearly constant in the HUDF further suggests that the number density of quiescent galaxies follows the same trend.